-Newton Minow was interviewed for three hours in Chicago, IL.
-Minow began his legal career as a law clerk to Chief Justice Fred Vinson.
-He went on to become a partner with Adlai Stevenson and helped in his presidential campaigns.
-In 1961, President Kennedy tapped Minow to become the new chairman of the Federal Communications Commission.
-During his interview, Minow discussed at length the impact of his first speech as FCC chairman where he referred to television as a "vast wasteland."
-He discussed the impact of his criticisms and his relationship to the Kennedy presidency.
-He also discussed his championing of public television and satellite communications.
-After two years, Minow left the FCC and returned to private practice where he continues today.
-The interview was conducted by Chuck Olin on July 21, 1999.
+In his three-hour Archive interview, Newton Minow discusses how he began his legal career as a law clerk to Chief Justice Fred Vinson.
+He describes how he went on to become a partner with Adlai Stevenson and helped in his presidential campaigns.
+He then talks about how, in 1961, President Kennedy tapped him to become the new chairman of the Federal Communications Commission.
+During his interview, Minow discusses at length the impact of his first speech as FCC chairman where he referred to television as a "vast wasteland."
+He describes the impact of his criticisms and his relationship to the Kennedy presidency.
+He also speaks about his championing of public television and satellite communications.
+He also discusses how, after two years, he left the FCC and returned to private practice where he continues today.
+Chuck Olin conducted the interview in Chicago, IL on July 21, 1999.

 Newton Minow was one of the most controversial figures ever to chair the Federal Communications Commission (FCC).
 Appointed in 1961 by President John F. Kennedy, Minow served only two years, but during that time he stimulated more public debate over television programming than any other chair in the history of the commission.